Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 Secondly, low user adoption is related to lost productivity.
 When employees do not use the tools available to them they often find themselves searching for information via email and other time consuming channels.
 Individuals may revert to manual process for file access and storage, which take time and do not allow for efficient workflow.

 Employee engagement is also at risk when user adoption is poor.
 If employees avoid new a platform that hosts important announcements and information, they will likely feel disconnected from their peers and the broader organization.
-When employees feel that systems that they are required to work with are outdated or difficult to use, they often associate these perceptions to other areas of the business.
+When employees feel that systems that they are required to work with are outdated or difficult to use.
+They often associate these perceptions to other areas of the business.
 When certain individuals have negative impressions about the time it takes to perform their daily tasks, a toxicity can spread amongst employees.
 Complaints about systems and processes tend to go viral and negativity breeds negativity.
 On the flip side, happier users are more engaged employees who can easily communicate and collaborate with their colleagues.

 When making decisions about rolling out new technology to an organization it is very important to consider the end users and how they will react to a new way of doing things.
 Users will be happier with a system that looks good, is brand consistent, intuitive, and mobile friendly.
-Find out how to deliver this to your employees HERE.
+Find out how to deliver this to your employees.

 Related Content